-Windows 10/8/7 has inbuilt driver support for a multitude of devices, but there are many hardware devices that require special drivers to work properly, and that’s why if a hardware that is installed in or attached to a computer doesn’t work properly, it’s often because of a driver problem.
+Windows 11/10/8/7 has inbuilt driver support for a multitude of devices, but there are many hardware devices that require special drivers to work properly, and that’s why if the hardware that is installed in or attached to a computer doesn’t work properly, it’s often because of a driver problem.
 I have tried to provide solutions to some common driver problems.

-If you installed a new hardware device and it’s not working properly.
-These are several things you can try:
+You installed a new hardware device and it’s not working properly

 - Make sure that the hardware device is compatible with your computer and with your version of Windows.
 If the device isn’t compatible, you will need to find the correct driver.
 Check the information that came with your device.
 You can also search for the device on the Windows Compatibility Center website.
 This website contains a comprehensive list of computers and devices that have been tested to work with Windows 7.